canvas-ai/.github/profile/README.md

-**Canvas** is a cross-platform desktop overlay to help organize your work, workflows and **data** into separate "contexts".
+**Canvas** is a cross-platform desktop overlay to help organize your work, workflows and **data** into separate "**contexts**".

-Contexts are organized into a dynamic tree structure resembling a file-system hierarchy.
-Every tree node represents a separate layer(linked to one or more context bitmaps) filtering down all unstructured information fighting for your attention while working in a standard(tm) desktop environment(emails, notifications/chat and system messages, growing number of random browser tabs, unmanageable stack of windows and ad-hoc download-extract-test-forget endeavors to name a few).
+**Contexts** are represented by a **dynamic tree structure** resembling a file-system hierarchy. **Tree nodes** in this context represent **layers linked to one or more context bitmaps**, filtering down unstructured information fighting for your attention while working in a standard(tm) desktop environment(emails, notifications/chat and system messages, growing number of random browser tabs, unmanageable stack of windows and ad-hoc download-extract-test-forget endeavors to name a few).

 ## Couple of core principles to start with